 Meta-analysis of clinical trials also says that omega-3 fatty acids may positively affect the telomere length.

 If you want to learn more about omega-3 fatty acids, what is the recommended dosage based on science and so on then you can click here to learn more about my PDF book.

 So, how to live longer by increasing telomere length based on scientific research?
 Well, studies show that Lifestyle factors such as smoking, lack of physical activity, obesity, stress, exposure to pollution, diet can play a significant role in telomere lengthening and thus extending our lives.

 P.S.
-If you want to get healthy meal plan examples, my top science-based recipes that can be cooked in less than 30 minutes each and find out how science-based nutrition can prevent and treat the most common diseases, improve your overall health and help you live longer then you can click here to learn more.
+If you want to get healthy meal plan examples, my top science-based recipes that can be cooked in less than 30 minutes each and find out how science-based nutrition can prevent the most common diseases, improve your overall health and help you live longer then you can click here to learn more.